graphite-project/graphite-web/docs/ceres.rst

 better support sparse data of arbitrary fixed-size resolutions.
 This allows Graphite to distribute individual time-series across multiple servers or mounts.

+Ceres is not actively developped at the moment.
+For alternatives to whisper look at :doc:`alternative storage backends </tools>`.

 Storage Overview
 ----------------